About

 Smithereen Farm Store

-The Smithereen Farm Store now closed.
+The Smithereen Farm Store is closed for the winter.
 We will reopen May 1, 2024.
-Come see us next summer at 12 Little Falls Road in Pembroke.
+Come see us at 12 Little Falls Road in Pembroke.

 The webshop is open all year!
 Shop our products online, and stock your shelves with the tastes of Downeast Maine.